 My whole garland ended up being faux which was unplanned.
 Trader Joes was out of eucalyptus, and mine at home was not looking great, so I went faux with everything!
 Regardless, it turned out great.
 You can easily do this too!
 See?
 You don’t need anything special!

 What You Need To Make Your Christmas Mantel Garland:

-- The mix in: Either real winter greenery stems (eucalyptus, pine, anything wintery with good texture) OR high quality faux greenery (The best faux eucalyptus is here; a budget option is this eucalyptus garland)
+- The mix in: Either real winter greenery stems (eucalyptus, pine, anything wintery with good texture) OR high quality faux greenery (The best faux eucalyptus is here; budget option is this eucalyptus garland – OR just use eucalyptus stems

 - green twisty ties with wire or floral wire

 - 4 command hooks

 - Optional embellishments: string lights (battery operated is best); velvet bows or ribbo (I have been using this ribbon everywhere this season); battery operated candles (set of 9)

 How To Hang Your Garland On The Mantel